PSLeon24/PSLeon24/README.md

 <br>

-## Mathematical Foundations
+## AI Foundations

-Notes and worked exercises from studying the mathematics the models rest on.
+Notes and worked exercises kept while studying the mathematics and the methods the models rest on.

 | Repository | Contents |
 | --- | --- |